PostHog/posthog.com/contents/handbook/people/compensation.md

 ​
 ## Nomading
 ​
-If you plan on spending > 4 months/year in a place different from your home base, that will be adjusted in the Cost Of Living after 4 months.
+If you plan on spending >4 months/year in a place different from your home base, that will be adjusted in the Cost Of Living after 4 months.

-For a trip with many destinations over a period of more than 4 months, the Cost Of Living will be located along the various places you intend to stay, averaged by the amount of time spent.
-If the resulting figure is below the Cost Of Living floor, we'd increase it to that figure.
+For a trip with many destinations over a period of more than 4 months, the Cost of Living will be located along the various places you intend to stay, averaged by the amount of time spent.
+If the resulting figure is below the Cost of Living floor, we'd increase it to that figure.
 ​
-For example, if you spend half your time in London and half your time in Bali (where COL is \$2,283), your COL factor will be ((\$5,953/\$8,365)+(\33,000,000Rp/118,370,527Rp))/2 = 0.495.
-That would then be increased to 0.625 (because of the Cost Of Living floor).
+For example, if you spend half your time in London and half your time in Bali (where CoL is \$2,283), your CoL factor will be ((\$5,953/\$8,365)+(\33,000,000Rp/118,370,527Rp))/2 = 0.495.
+That would then be increased to 0.625 (because of the Cost of Living floor).
 ​
 If this represents an increase in pay, _we need to approve this change in advance_ - we cannot guarantee it is always possible, as our budgets may or may not allow it.